Gender identity and your rights

-To apply for a Gender Recognition Certificate you must be over 18 years of age.
-The application process requires you to prove that:
+To apply for a Gender Recognition Certificate you must be aged 18 or over.
+The application process requires you to prove that you:

-- you have lived as your preferred gender for the last two years
+- have lived in your gender for the last 2 years

-- you intend to live permanently in your preferred gender
+- intend to live permanently in this gender

 Patient Advice and Support Service

-The Patient Advice and Support Service is an independent service which provides free, accessible and confidential information, advice and support to patients, their carers and families about NHS healthcare.
+The Patient Advice and Support Service (PASS) is an independent service.
+It provides information, advice and support about NHS healthcare for patients, their carers and families.
+This information is free, accessible and confidential.